JalalQ/5203-XML-Schema/README.md

 ## XML and .XSD Scheme

+> The **Extensible Markup Language (XML)** is a simple, platform-independent standard for describing data within a structured format.
+In layman’s terms, it allows data to be tagged using descriptive names so both humans and computer applications can understand the meaning of different pieces of data.
+>
+>  *Richards, Robert.
+Pro PHP XML and Web Services.
+Apress, 2007.*

 > One of the most common uses for **schemas** is to verify that an XML document is valid according to a defined set of rules.
 A schema can be used to validate:
 > - The structure of elements and attributes.
 For example, a product must have a number and a size, and may optionally have an effDate (effective date).
 > - The order of elements.
 For example, number must appear before size.